 Speaking of links, always use relevant anchor text for them.
-Google puts more weight on the SEO generated by links based on the keywords in their anchor text.
-Putting links on click here doesn’t do you, or your reader, much good.
+Google gives more weight to the SEO that links produce based on the keywords in their anchor text.
+Putting links on click here doesn’t do you or your reader much good.

 Make sure every link to different sites uses unique anchor text.
-Sending the same keyword to different sites is detrimental for SEO.
+Sending the same keyword to different sites is detrimental to SEO.

-Also, make the anchor text bold, so it stands out a little extra.
-This helps readers that are skimming through the article find them again.
+Also, make the anchor text bold, so it stands out a little more.
+This helps readers who are skimming through the article find them again.

 Last, but not least, configure every link to open in a new tab.
 Simply clicking on the link in WordPress will bring up a little menu.
 The very first option is ‘Open in new tab’.
 Thanks to the Yoast SEO plugin, it is followed by the options for ‘nofollow’ and ‘sponsored’.